Generic Name: paclitaxel protein-bound (PAK li TAX el PRO teen-bound)

 Usual Adult Dose for Non-Small Cell Lung Cancer:

 100 mg/m2 IV over 30 minutes on Days 1, 8, and 15 of each 21-day cycle; administer carboplatin on Day 1 of each 21-day cycle immediately after paclitaxel protein-bound

 Usual Adult Dose for Pancreatic Cancer:

 125 mg/m2 IV over 30 to 40 minutes on Days 1, 8, and 15 of each 28-day cycle; administer gemcitabine immediately after paclitaxel protein-bound on Days 1, 8 and 15 of each 28-day cycle

 Use: For metastatic adenocarcinoma of the pancreas as first-line treatment, in combination with gemcitabine

 What other drugs will affect paclitaxel protein-bound?

-Other drugs may interact with paclitaxel protein-bound, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect paclitaxel protein-bound, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.